yeralin/BehavioralLPs/README.md

 * How did you handle it?
 * How did you deliver the message to your team?

+Give me an example of a time when you evaluated the customer experience of your product or service.
+* What did you do?
+* What was the result?

 ### Answer

 > S: